katurov/NEMA17_stepper_module/README.md

 # NEMA17 stepper module

-The idea of this project is to create a module of NEMA17 driven by 1-wire interface.
+The idea of this project is to create a module of NEMA17 driven by some interface (e.g. i2c).
 This will allow me to create projects with 4 or 6 drives without complicated arhitecture.
-Using 1-wire makes possible to use attiny 13 or 85 which looks just fine.

 ## Motor wiring